Parents and Children: Distinguishing Multimodal DeepFakes from Natural Images: Introduction

 In this paper, we aim at developing a systematic study on deepfake detection, in an era when generated content is becoming increasingly realistic and text-driven.
 We do this in a multimodal setting that enables us to examine deepfake detection from both a perceptual and a semantic perspective.
 Specifically, given an image, we consider different textual descriptions and fake images generated by using each of the descriptions as a prompt (Fig.~\ref{fig:firstpage}).
 In this manner, we build clusters sharing similar semantics, containing one real image and multiple fake images.
-Under this setting, we first investigate the effectiveness of contrastive and classification-based visual features in training a classifier to recognize deepfakes.
+Under this setting, we first train a classifier to recognize deepfakes and investigate the effectiveness of different visual features extracted from both contrastive-based backbones like CLIP~\citep{radford2021learning} and classification-based ones such as ResNet~\citep{he2016deep} and ViT-based networks~\citep{dosovitskiy2020image} trained on ImageNet.
 Surprisingly, we find out that high-level contrastive-based features learned on image and text pairs are very effective in discriminating between real and generated images.
 We hypothesize that low-level perceptual features also percolate into such descriptors, even though they are trained at a semantic level.

 While these findings might be effective in defending us from current generators, we can expect that tomorrow's generators will increase their quality and become less detectable via low-level features.
-Thus, we devise a contrastive-based disentanglement strategy that enables us to remove the contribution of low-level features.
-This approach establishes a fair setting in which generated images cannot be distinguished at a perceptual level.
+Thus, we devise a contrastive-based disentanglement strategy that enables to remove the contribution of low-level features.
+This approach establishes a more complex setting in which generated images cannot be distinguished at a perceptual level.
 Under this setting, we propose and discuss a general procedure for discriminating between fake and real images based on semantic information.
-To evaluate the effectiveness of the proposed method, we introduce a new dataset, namely COCOFake, which comprises approximately 600k images generated from original COCO images.
+To evaluate the effectiveness of the proposed method, we introduce a new dataset, namely COCOFake, which comprises approximately 1.2M images generated from the original COCO image-caption pairs using both Stable Diffusion v1.4 and v2.0 as text-to-image generative models.